Institute of Development Studies

 The Institute of Development Studies (IDS) is a research and learning organisation affiliated with the University of Sussex in Brighton, England, and based on its campus in Falmer, East Sussex.
 It delivers research and teaching in the area of development studies.

 History

 The Institute of Development Studies (IDS) was established in 1966 at the University of Sussex by economist Dudley Seers, who served as its first director from 1967 to 1972.
 The institute was founded to promote research, teaching, and communication on economic development, addressing global issues such as poverty, inequality, and social justice.

 Later directors included Mike Faber (1982–87), John Toye (1987 to 1997); Keith Bezanson (1997–2004); Lawrence Haddad (2004–2014) and Melissa Leach (2014–2023).

-The current director of IDS is Professor Peter Taylor.
+The current director of IDS is Anuradha Joshi.

 In partnership with the University of Sussex, IDS has ranked first in the world for development studies every year since 2016, according to the QS World University Rankings by Subject.